Garriofx/Project-Day-1/README.md

 # Project-Day-1 - Realestate Major Purchasing Decisions
 Potential homeowners can search and filter all the important criteria, from price to property type, location, transportaion, crime rate, activities, noise data, and crime to help find the right area.
-•
-•
-•	What is a Real Estate Investment Trust (REIT)?
-REIT = stock for real estate.
-•	How does investing in real estate compare with investing in other investment vehicles (Real Estate Investment Trusts (REITs), Stock Indices, etc.)?
-•
+I have been increasingly disappointed by the lack of innovation in real estate technology.
+While this project is in no way going to reshape the MLS, I hope that it shows that, at least in a relatively simple way with limited functionality, that the digital tools for potential homeowners, both in a digital marketing capacity as well as when finding homes for sale, can be simple, useful and powerful.

 # Prepared By:
-Marjorie Lawrence,
+Marjorie Lawrence
-Christoper Perez,
+Christoper Perez
 Dean Jung Min Kim
 # Project Scope
 Home Page includes ability for anyone to view Listings & Rentals (with varying levels of detail)